Vampir - Performance Optimization

 Score-P is the primary code instrumentation and run-time measurement framework for Vampir and supports various instrumentation methods, including instrumentation at source level and at compile/link time.

 Vampir and Score-P provide a performance tool framework with special focus on highly-parallel applications.
-Performance data is collected from multi-process (MPI, SHMEM), thread-parallel (OpenMP, Pthreads), as well as accelerator-based paradigms (CUDA, OpenCL, OpenACC).
+Performance data is collected from multi-process (MPI, SHMEM), thread-parallel (OpenMP, Pthreads), as well as accelerator-based paradigms (CUDA, HIP, OpenCL, OpenACC).